Greybeard-Scripting/greybeard-scripting.github.io/README.md

 ## Theme

-This site uses the official GitHub Pages `minima` theme.
-To change the theme, edit `_config.yml` and select from the [supported themes](https://pages.github.com/themes/).
+This site uses Just the Docs, a documentation theme for Jekyll, edit `_config.yml` and select from the [supported themes](https://pages.github.com/themes/).